-4.14.8 SMS
+4.15.8 SMS

 Open the SMS page in the Services submenu of the Configuration section of the main menu.
 The router can automatically send SMS messages to a cell phone or SMS message server when certain events occur.
-The form allows you to select which events generate an SMS message.
+The format allows you to select which events generate an SMS message.

 Item Description Send SMS on power up Activates/deactivates the sending of an SMS message automatically on power up.
 Send SMS on connect to mobile network Activates/deactivates the sending of an SMS message automatically when the router is connected to a mobile network.
 Send SMS on disconnect to mobile network Activates/deactivates the sending of an SMS message automatically when the router is disconnection from a mobile network.
 Send SMS when datalimit exceeded Activates/deactivates the sending of an SMS message automatically when the data limit exceeded.
 Send SMS when binary input on I/O port (BIN0) is active Automatic sending SMS message after binary input on I/O port (BIN0) is active.
 Text of message is intended parameter BIN0.
 Add timestamp to SMS Activates/deactivates the adding a time stamp to the SMS messages.
 This time stamp has a fixed format YYYY-MM-DD hh:mm:ss.
 Phone Number 1 Specifies the phone number to which the router sends the generated SMS.
 Phone Number 2 Specifies the phone number to which the router sends the generated SMS.
 Phone Number 3 Specifies the phone number to which the router sends the generated SMS.
 Unit ID The name of the router.
 The router sends the name in the SMS.
-BINO - SMS Text of the SMS message the binary input is activated.
+BINO - SMS Text of the SMS message when the first binary input is activated.
+BIN1 - SMS Text of the SMS message when the second binary input is activated.

-Table 55: SMS Configuration
+Table 58: SMS Configuration